appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 ## Special Permissions

 Some modules have different permissions besides general permissions.
-You can customize permissions of team membet specifically.
+You can customize the permissions for team members specifically.

 **BUILD PROFILE PERMISSIONS**